 Co-regulation is a further arrangement the ASA has with the communications regulator, Ofcom, who gave the ASA the responsibility to regulate TV and radio advertising.

 In 2014, Ofcom announced the agreement it has with the ASA will be extended until 2024.

-The ASA does respond to complaints and check ads across media to make sure members are sticking to the rules.
+The ASA does respond to complaints and checks ads across media to make sure members are sticking to the rules.

 What happens before an ad is published?

-The Advertising Codes requires advertisers to have evidence to prove the claims they make before those claims are published or aired.
+The Advertising Code requires advertisers to have evidence to prove the claims they make before those claims are published or aired.

-If we have judged an advert has broken the advertising rules, then it must be withdrawn or amended.
+If it is judged an advert has broken the advertising rules, then it must be withdrawn or amended.

 In 2013 Trading Standards took over from the Office of Fair Trading as the ASA’s ‘legal backstop’ on the non-broadcast side.
-On the broadcast side, Ofcom acts as our ‘legal backstop’.
+On the broadcast side, Ofcom acts as the ‘legal backstop’.